moss-l/bhs-js-testing/NOTES.md

 written with single quotation marks, `'` so `"foo"` and `'foo'` are two ways of writing the same string value.
 Remember that the syntactic markers—the quote marks in this case—are not part of the value.
-So the length of the string `"foo"` is 3 even though it's syntactic representation, including the quote marks uses five characters.
+So the length of the string `"foo"` is 3 even though its syntactic representation, including the quote marks uses five characters.

 Booleans have only two possible values which are written `true` and